Discover Bristol

 If you successfully complete the Discover Bristol programme and depending on the course(s) that you choose to apply for, you may be eligible for a guaranteed contextual offer or interview to study at the University of Bristol provided you meet the relevant entry requirements for that course.

 For courses that do not routinely interview as part of the admissions process, you will be guaranteed a contextual offer (typically two A-Level grades below standard entry requirements) to study at Bristol provided you are studying any specified A-Level subjects and meet any additional requirements for your chosen course (e.g. GCSE or equivalent grades).
+Applicants must still complete any admissions tests such as the UCAT/ LNAT/ SAQ (and score above a threshold) in order to receive the guaranteed offer/ guaranteed interview.

-For courses that require an interview as part of the admissions process, such as Medicine or Dentistry, you will be guaranteed an interview for that course provided you are predicted to meet or exceed the contextual entry requirements for that course; you meet any GCSE or equivalent requirements; and you have completed the relevant aptitude test such as the UCAT by the appropriate deadline.
+For courses that require an interview as part of the admissions process, such as Medicine or Dentistry, you will be guaranteed an interview for that course provided you are predicted to meet or exceed the contextual entry requirements for that course; you meet any GCSE or equivalent requirements; and you have completed the relevant aptitude test such as the UCAT to a satisfactory standard by the appropriate deadline.
 Following interview, you may be made an offer at the contextual level.

 This benefit can apply to multiple courses should you choose to submit multiple course applications to Bristol.